Bachelor study programme – Economic Policy and Administration

-Deadline for submitting the applications is set on 13 December 2019 (Social Work), and on 31 January 2020 (other fields).
+Deadline for submitting the applications is set on 31 January 2020 (excluding Social Work where the deadline was on December 13, 2019).

-Date for the written school entrance examination is set on 16 December 2019 (Social Work), and on 7 February 2020 (other fields).
+Date for the written school entrance examination is set on 7 February 2020.

-Date for the oral school entrance examination is set on 17 December 2019 (Social Work), and on 10 February 2020 (other fields).
+Date for the oral school entrance examination is set on 10 February 2020.